lunatech-3d/phoenix-db/docs/institution/README.md

 ## Usage

-Feed these scripts to Codex or your database migration engine in order:
-1. Start with Phase 1
+Run `create_inst_tables.sql` through your database engine to create the core tables.
-2. Validate structure and foreign keys
+Afterward validate structure and foreign keys.
+Additional scripts may be added in later phases.
-3. Proceed with Phase 2 and beyond

 Refer to `/docs/schema.md` for a full schema reference.